Broken promises. An Affair. What now?

 - How could this happen?

 - Was I not good enough sexually?
 Am I not attractive enough?
-Am I not romantic enough?
-Am I not skinny enough?
+Not romantic enough?
+Too fat?
 Am I not witty enough?
-Am I just boring?
+I must just be boring.

 - What do I do now?
 Do I get a divorce?
 Separate?
 Work it out?